ghous-mohammad/30-day-mern-stack/README.md

 **Check List**
-1.How would you create a new Express project?
+1.How would you create a new Express project?<br />
 2.How do you start a React application using Create React App?
-Write a basic Express route that sends a "Hello, World!" response.
+Write a basic Express route that sends a "Hello, World!" response.<br />
-3.Build a React component that displays a simple message on the screen.
+3.Build a React component that displays a simple message on the screen.<br />
-4.Connect the React frontend to the Express backend and fetch data from an API endpoint.
+4.Connect the React frontend to the Express backend and fetch data from an API endpoint.<br />